How to write a rhetorical analysis essay

 - The speaker (author, designer), the intent, setting, and time of the source is as significant as the text itself.

 Say you’re analyzing Mustafa Kemal Ataturk's speech in Samsun, 1919.
 If you do prior research on how the Turkish people suffered from never-ending battles, you’ll have a better understanding of the whole speech.
-So, you can quickly analyze his rhetoric and the audience’s response.Step 2: Gathering information
+So, you can quickly analyze his rhetoric and the audience’s response.Step 2.
+Analyze your text deeply

 Rhetorical analysis is different from other types of essays.
 That is, it doesn’t rely on applying prior academic concepts or tactics.
-Instead, your work starts with analyzing the source text.
+Instead, your work starts with analyzing the source text or media.
 So, your best concept is generally the source text.

 Below, there is a list of critical points on analyzing your text before writing a rhetorical essay: